HugoHakem/nix-os.config/templates/deprecated/README.md

         ...
       ```

-  + **Does it apply to us with our Ubuntu machine + Nix as a package manager ?**
+  + **Does this apply to us with our Ubuntu machine + Nix as a package manager?**
-    + **No** because on `linux` machine or `MacOS` machine, those runtime packages will most of the time be already present.
-The `LD_LIBRARY_PATH` for `linux` is already set and there should be all the utilities you will ever need and same for `MacOS` (again `DYLD_LIBRARY_PATH` is not set by default but the *runtime dependencies* are already in things like `/usr/bin/`).
+    + **No**, because on Linux or macOS, those runtime packages are usually already present.
+The `LD_LIBRARY_PATH` for Linux is already set and should include all the utilities you need; the same applies for macOS (though `DYLD_LIBRARY_PATH` is not set by default, runtime dependencies are already in locations like `/usr/bin/`).
-    + **Maybe**, because bug happens...
-Packages may still not work properly (and it's not because you are using nix as a package manager)
+    + **Maybe**, because bugs can still occur.
+Packages may not work properly (and it's not necessarily because you are using Nix as a package manager).
-      + If it requires an external *runtime package*, (the error being something like `cannot found [name of the packages]`), extending the `LD_LIBRARY_PATH` should make the trick!
-And the code snippet above guarantee that you do it in an isolated fashion, and it won't corrupt your whole system. **Note:** this flake takes the assumption that you won't have any problem with your MacOS set up.
-Indeed, it only modify the `LD_LIBRARY_PATH` which is completly ignored on MacOS.
-So if you are running into errors, you may want to modify the `LD_LIBRARY_PATH` into `DYLD_LIBRARY_PATH`.
+      + If an external *runtime package* is required (the error might be something like `cannot find [name of the package]`), extending `LD_LIBRARY_PATH` should resolve the issue.
+The code snippet above ensures this is done in an isolated fashion and won't corrupt your system. **Note:** This flake assumes you won't have issues with your macOS setup.
+It only modifies `LD_LIBRARY_PATH`, which is ignored on macOS.
+If you encounter errors, you may want to modify `DYLD_LIBRARY_PATH` instead.

-In the code snippet above, you already been introduced with **1 way to add packages**.
-It is related to `LD_LIBRARY_PATH`, and you may be specific to Linux or any system.
-Those packages will be stored in the `LD_pkgs` variable.
+In the code snippet above, you have already seen **one way to add packages**—those related to `LD_LIBRARY_PATH`, which may be specific to Linux or any system.
+These packages are stored in the `LD_pkgs` variable.

-The next **3 ways to add new packages** are detailed in the [Summary Section](#to-summarise), but in short, they are meant for:
+The next **three ways to add new packages** are detailed in the [Summary Section](#to-summarise), but in short, they are for:

-+ Adding `nix` packages that are not *runtime dependencies* (hence that should not be present in the `LD_LIBRARY_PATH`).
-This concern `uv`, or your Python version or the Python ShellHook (tool that create `.venv`)).
-But it could also be some specific packages your project may requires.
-Like `duckdb` for fast database query.
++ Adding `nix` packages that are not *runtime dependencies* (i.e., should not be present in `LD_LIBRARY_PATH`).
+This includes `uv`, your Python version, or the Python ShellHook (the tool that creates `.venv`).
+It could also be specific packages your project requires, like `duckdb` for fast database queries.
-+ Adding python packages but with `nix`.
-Again, this shouldn't be the default and to use only if you cannot make it work through `uv`.
++ Adding Python packages with `nix`.
+This should not be the default and should only be used if you cannot make it work through `uv`.
-+ Adding python packages with `uv`.
++ Adding Python packages with `uv`.
 This will be your standard workflow.

-#### To summarise
+#### To Summarise

-1. Packages that will be present in the `LD_LIBRARY_PATH`, that should be on every OS, and that you can find listed on [Nix Packages Search](https://search.nixos.org/packages).
-Those are stored in `LD_pkgs`.
+1. Packages that will be present in `LD_LIBRARY_PATH`, should be on every OS, and can be found on [Nix Packages Search](https://search.nixos.org/packages).
+These are stored in `LD_pkgs`.

    ```nix
     LD_pkgs =